 I used the standard white table for this hack.

 What you will need to make the DIY sensory table

-- 2 x rectangle plastic tubs (it is your personal choice which size you choose to use)
+- 2 x rectangle plastic tubs (it is your personal choice which size of plastic tub you choose to use)

 - 1 x manual saw (or electric saw if you have one!)

 - Paint (if you wish to change the colour of the table.